lizbaumann/DS3_getcleandata_courseproj/CodeBook.md

 ## Description of the variables in the output dataset:
 subjectNbr: number identifying a person in the study
 activityName: activity the person was performing: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING 66 numeric variables representing the average of a mean or standard deviation variable over the subject / activity combination.
-The 66 variables are:
+The 66 numeric variables are:

  [1] "timeBodyAcc_meanOf_X"           "timeBodyAcc_meanOf_Y"           "timeBodyAcc_meanOf_Z"
  [4] "timeBodyAcc_stdOf_X"            "timeBodyAcc_stdOf_Y"            "timeBodyAcc_stdOf_Z"
  [7] "timeGravityAcc_meanOf_X"        "timeGravityAcc_meanOf_Y"        "timeGravityAcc_meanOf_Z"